terramate-io/terramate-catalyst/README.md

 Access our early [Documentation of Terramate Catalyst](CATALYST.md).

-> [!TIP]
-> Terramate Catalyst is currently only available for design partners.
-If you are interested in joining our design partner program, please [contact us].

 ## What is Terramate Catalyst?

 Terramate Catalyst is a special distribution of Terramate CLI supporting all the same base features but adding powerful additional capabilities to make itt scalable for any size of teams.